jatinkushwaha14/digitrecognition-tensorflowmetal/README.md

 # Digit Recogniser

-This project is a machine learning application for recognizing handwritten digits using the MNIST dataset.
+This project is a machine learning application for recognizing real handwritten digits using model trained on MNIST dataset.
 The model, built with TensorFlow and trained on a GPU using TensorFlow Metal, achieves high accuracy in classifying digits from 0 to 9.
 The implementation involves data preprocessing, model training, and prediction on real handwritten digit images.

 The goal of this project is to create a model that can accurately classify handwritten digits (0-9).
 The MNIST dataset, a large database of handwritten digits commonly used for training various image processing systems, is used for training and testing the model.